wbudic/PerlCNF/Specifications_For_CNF_ReadMe.md

    3. DATA is delimited list of items.
       1. For hashes named as property value pairs and assigned with '=', for value.
          1. Hash entries are delimited by a new line.
-      2. For arrays, values are delimited by new line or an comma.
+      2. For arrays, values are delimited by new line or a comma.
       3. White space is preserved if values are quoted, otherwise are trimmed.

    ```TEXT